hardwarewise/SIN-core/contrib/SIN/docs/infinitynode_setup_guide.md

 ![Image 16](assets/infinitynode_setup_guide/img_16.jpg)

 * However, all masternode cold wallets can sometimes show inaccurate statuses that might trick you into restarting, as mentioned in the small **Note**, above your node(s).
-* That's why, you can check the infinitynode’s status from the VPS as well.
+* That's why, you can check the infinitynode's status from the VPS as well.
 * On your VPS screen enter the following command, you should see the status: **Masternode successfully started**
 ```bash
 ~/sin-cli masternode status